Gauge invariance, correlated fermions, and photon mass in 2+1 dimensions: Abstract

 \section{Abstract}

-We present a 2+1 dimensional quantum gauge theory model with correlated fermions that is exactly solvable by bosonization.
-This model gives an effective description of partially gapped fermions on a square lattice that have density-density interactions and are coupled to photons.
-We show that the photons in this model are massive due to gauge-invariant normal-ordering, similarly as in the Schwinger model.
-Moreover, the exact excitation spectrum of the model has two gapped and one gapless mode.
-We also compute the magnetic field induced by an external current and show that there is a Meissner effect.
-We find that the transverse photons have significant effects on the low-energy properties of the model even if the fermion-photon coupling is small.
+We present a 2+1 dimensional quantum gauge theory with correlated fermions that is exactly solvable by bosonization.
+This model describes a system of Luttinger liquids propagating on two sets of equidistant lines forming a grid embedded in two dimensional continuum space; this system has two dimensional character due to density-density interactions and due to a coupling to dynamical photons propagating in the continuous embedding space.
+We argue that this model gives an effective description of partially gapped fermions on a square lattice that have density-density interactions and are coupled to photons.
+Our results include the following: after non-trivial renormalizations of the coupling parameters, the model remains well-defined in the quantum field theory limit as the grid of lines becomes a continuum; the photons in this model are massive due to gauge-invariant normal-ordering, similarly as in the Schwinger model; the exact excitation spectrum of the model has two gapped and one gapless mode.

-The possible violation of Landau's Fermi liquid theory in models of strongly interacting fermions has been an actively researched problem for many years.
-Interest in this topic quickly grew with the discovery of the cuprate high-temperature superconductors in 1986 \cite{BednorzMueller}, and the realization that these materials display many properties not described by Fermi liquid theory \cite{Bonn}.
-Early on, it was suggested that models of Hubbard-type capture the strongly correlated physics of cuprates \cite{AndersonRVB,Emery,VSA,ZhangRice}.
-While it has proven very difficult to do reliable computations for two dimensional (2D) such models, an excellent theoretical understanding has been obtained for the corresponding one-dimensional (1D) cases.
-This understanding is largely based on models that are exactly solvable.
-A famous example is the {\em Luttinger model} \cite{Luttinger,MattisLieb}, which provides an effective description of interacting fermions on a 1D lattice, and which has become a prototype of non-Fermi-liquid behavior \cite{Haldane,Tsvelik}.